Surface-supplied diving: Occupational health and safety issues

 The principal disorders are: decompression illness (which covers decompression sickness and arterial gas embolism); nitrogen narcosis; high pressure nervous syndrome; oxygen toxicity; and pulmonary barotrauma (burst lung).
 Although some of these may occur in other settings, they are of particular concern during diving activities.
 Long term diving disorders include dysbaric osteonecrosis, which is associated with decompression sickness.
 These disorders are caused by breathing gas at the high pressures encountered at depth, and divers may breathe a gas mixture different from air to mitigate these effects.
 Nitrox, which contains more oxygen and less nitrogen, is commonly used as a breathing gas to reduce the risk of decompression sickness at depths to about 40 m.
 Helium may be added to reduce the amount of nitrogen and oxygen in the gas mixture when diving deeper, to reduce the effects of narcosis and to avoid the risk of oxygen toxicity.
 This is complicated at depths beyond about 150 m, because a helium–oxygen mixture (heliox) then causes high pressure nervous syndrome.
 More exotic mixtures such as hydreliox, a hydrogen–helium–oxygen mixture, are used at extreme depths to counteract this.

 Compressor diving

-Compressor diving is a method of surface-supplied diving used in some tropical sea areas including the Philippines and the Caribbean.
-The divers swim with a half mask covering the eyes-and-nose and (often home-made) fins and are supplied air from the boat by plastic hoses from an industrial low-pressure air compressor of the type commonly used to supply jackhammers.
+"Compressor diving" is a method of surface-supplied diving used in some tropical sea areas including the Philippines and the Caribbean.
+The divers swim with a half mask covering the eyes and nose and (often home-made) fins and are supplied air from the boat by plastic hoses from an industrial low-pressure air compressor of the type commonly used to supply jackhammers.
 There is no reduction valve; the diver holds the hose end in his mouth with no demand valve or mouthpiece.
-Excess air spills out through the lips.
+Excess air spills out through the nose or lips.

-If several people are compressor diving from the same boat, several line tenders are needed in the boat to stop the airlines from getting tangled and kinked and so blocked.
+If several people are compressor diving from the same boat, several line tenders are needed in the boat to stop the airlines from getting tangled and blocked by kinks.